magnesj/ResInsight/docs/Completions.md

 To create a new fracture template, rightclick the **Fracture Template** item in the tree, and select either **New Ellipse Fracture Template** or **New Stimplan Fracture Template**.

+#### Common Fracture Template Options

+- **Geometry**
+  - **Fracture Orientation** -- The fractures orientation
+    - **Transverse(normal) to Well Path** -- The fracture plane is vertical and normal to the well path at the intersection point.
+    - **Along Well Path** -- Fracture is vertical and along the well path.
+This option enables options to control the perforation length and the efficiencyof the well in the fracture.
+See below.
+    - **Azimuth** -- The fracture is vertical and in line with the Azimuth Angle (measured from North) supplied.
+- **Fracture Truncation**
+  - **Fracture Containment** -- Enable this option to limit what K layers you want the fracture to influence.
+K-Layers outside the range will not be drained by the fracture.
+  - **Top Layer** -- Topmost K-layer that the fracture will drain
+  - **Base Layer** -- Lowest K-layer that the fracture will drain
+- **Properties** -- The availability of these options depend on the **Fracture Orientation** and the **Conductivity in Fracture** setting
+ - **Conductivity in Fracture**
+    - **Finite Conductivity** -- Use a calculated conductivity for flow in the fracture.
+Either the StimPlan conductivity, or a constant conductivity in Ellipse fractures
+    - **Infinite Condictivity** -- Assume infinite conductivity in the fracture itself.
+For StimPlan fractures this will ignore the conductivity in the Stimplane data.
+  - **Skin Factor** -- Used when exporting to Eclipse
+  - **Perforation Length** -- The length of the intersection between the well bore and the fracture when the fractue is along the well path. ( Fractures **Along Well Path** only )
+  - **Perforation Efficiency** -- The efficiency of the wellbore-fracture perforation. ( Fractures **Along Well Path** only )
+  - **Well Diameter** -- Used when exporting to Eclipse

 #### Ellipse Fracture Template

 ![]({{ site.baseurl }}/images/EllipseFractureTemplateProperties.png)